UnicoLab/FlowyML/docs/getting-started.md

 # Getting Started with UniFlow 🚀

 Welcome to UniFlow!
-This guide will help you set up your environment and build your first machine learning pipeline in minutes.
+In the next 5-10 minutes, you'll go from zero to running your first production-ready pipeline.
+No prior MLOps experience required.

+## What You'll Learn & Why

+> [!NOTE]
+> **What you'll build**: A complete ML pipeline with data loading, training, and real-time monitoring.
+>
+> **What you'll master**: The core concepts that make UniFlow powerful: steps, pipelines, context injection, and the visual UI.
+>
+> **Why this matters**: These same patterns scale from quick prototypes to enterprise deployments serving millions of predictions.

 ## Installation 📦

-UniFlow requires Python 3.8 or higher.
+UniFlow requires Python 3.9 or higher.

 ### Basic Installation

 ```bash
 pip install uniflow
 ```

+> [!TIP]
+> **Pro Tip**: Use a virtual environment (`venv` or `conda`) to avoid dependency conflicts with other projects.

 ### Full Installation (Recommended)